 If you never knew what to do with those tiny little sachets of silica gel that seem to come in the packaging of just about everything nowadays, here’s a good chance to start recycling them.

-“Silica gel can become your new best friend,” says Hopkins.
-“These sachets are designed to absorb moisture so collect them and put them to good use in your classic car – in the glovebox, door pockets… You can even put some in your toolbox to stop your spanners getting rusty.”
+'Silica gel can become your new best friend,' says Danny.
+'These sachets are designed to absorb moisture so collect them and put them to good use in your classic car – in the glovebox, door pockets - you can even put some in your toolbox to stop your spanners getting rusty.'

 Taking care of your car is even more important in winter as any trouble can leave you stranded on a cold roadside.
-One final thing to prepare is a small survival kit made up of a blanket, a torch and some chocolate – just in case the worst does happen and you’ve got a long wait until the recovery vehicle comes to pick you up!
+One final thing to prepare is a small survival kit made up of a blanket, a torch and some chocolate – just in case the worst happens.

 John Silcox is an experienced car journalist and regularly contributes to a number of car magazines including Auto Express